Pub. KS-1216 Business Tax Application

 Some Kansas cities and counties impose a transient guest tax (in addition to the sales tax) on the rental of rooms, lodgings, or other sleeping accommodations.
 A hotel, motel, tourist court, or any other establishment renting out at least three sleeping rooms within a city or county that has imposed a transient guest tax must collect and remit this tax on it’s room rentals.

-Kansas imposes an 8% liquor enforcement tax on alcoholic liquor cereal malt beverage and nonalcoholic malt beverage sold by retail liquor stores, microbreweries, microdistilleries, farm wineries, farm winery outlets and producers to Kansas consumers, and alcoholic liquor and cereal malt beverages sold by distributors to Kansas clubs, caterers, or drinking establishments.
+Kansas imposes an 8% liquor enforcement tax on alcoholic liquor, hard cider, cereal malt beverage and nonalcoholic malt beverages sold by retail liquor stores, microbreweries, microdistilleries, farm wineries farm winery outlets and producers to Kansas consumers, and alcoholic liquor and cereal malt beverages sold by distributors to Kansas clubs, caterers, or drinking establishments.
 A retail liquor store, microbrewery, microdistillery, farm winery, farm winery outlet distributor, or special order shipper must also have a liquor license issued by KDOR’s Division of Alcoholic Beverage Control (785-296-7015).

 If selling other goods and services other than alcohol and CMB, the business must register for and collect Retailers’ Sales Tax.